modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 The `noClock(…)` may only be used to refer to variables determined by an earlier `subpartition` of the same `partition`.
 This means that there cannot be cyclic dependencies between the sub-partitions, and that evaluation of a `partition` at a clock tick can always be performed by executing the `subpartitions` in order of appearance.
-Note that `noClock(…)` in may sometimes be wrapped around a variable in Flat Modelica where there was no wrapping in the original full Modelica model.
+Note that `noClock(…)` in may sometimes be wrapped around a variable in Base Modelica where there was no wrapping in the original full Modelica model.

-Note that if we want to extend Flat Modelica to be used as sub-components this implies that we have to decide whether to clock the component or not; that is similar to the need for external sampling in eFMI.
+Note that if we want to extend Base Modelica to be used as sub-components this implies that we have to decide whether to clock the component or not; that is similar to the need for external sampling in eFMI.